joshtynjala/optimizing-performance-for-the-flash-platform/conserving-memory/direct-mipmapping.md

 Note: Use mipmapping sparingly.
 Although it improves the quality of downscaled bitmaps, it has an impact on bandwidth, memory, and speed.
 In some cases, a better option can be to use a pre-scaled version of the bitmap from an external tool and import it into your application.
-Don’t start with large bitmaps if you only intend to scale them down.
+Don't start with large bitmaps if you only intend to scale them down.